-If you're a scribe or editor providing services to the public you'll sometimes need to meet clients face to face; e.g. if you're an editor you'll need to consult with them about editing their manuscript, or if you're a scribe you may need to scribe a client's dictation.
-But where is a safe and appropriate place to meet?
-In your office?
-In their office?
-If they don't have an office, their home?
-Or if they don't have a formal office, would it be appropriate, and safer, to meet them in a public place such as a library or quiet cafe?
+If you're freelancer or home-based business operator who provides services to the public you'll sometimes need to meet clients face to face; e.g. if you're an editor you'll need to consult with them about editing their manuscript, or if you're a scribe you may need to scribe a client's dictation.

-Back to reality.
-Unless you're proficient in self-defence, if you're a woman and you invite a man whom you don't know to your home-based office, and there's no one else in your house to back you up, you may be putting yourself at risk.
-If you meet a new client anywhere in the evening, or in his home, you may be putting yourself at risk.
-Whereas if you were a man, you could invite any number of strange men to your home-based office or meet them at any time of day or night anywhere, anyhow, and you'd probably be fine.
+We would love to live in a world where women were just as safe as men; where a woman could safely invite a strange man into her home-based office to talk about editing, or meet a male client in his home, or at a pub in the evening.
+But in the real world, if you're a woman and you invite a man whom you don't know to your home-based office, and there's no one else in your house to back you up, and you're not proficient in physical self-defence, you may be putting yourself at risk.
+Whereas if you were a man, you could invite any number of strange men to your home-based office or meet them at any time of day or night, anywhere, anyhow, without putting yourself at great risk.

 Regardless of whether you're male or female, you shouldn't be meeting clients alone anywhere unless you have good intuition and have enough life experience to be a good judge of character.
-If you're alone with a client and intuitively doubt their integrity, honesty or mental stability:
+If you're alone with a client and intuitively doubt their integrity, honesty or mental health:

 This article is based on my own experiences since 2002 when I started On Time Typing as a sole trader scribing and editing business in Darwin, which has over the years evolved into an online scribing, editing and audio transcription business with clients across Australia.